 Below shows the structure of HPAT-Ulster by section and time:

 Section 3 Written Communication - 2 questions

-You will have two hours to complete Section 1 and Section 2, and one hour to complete Section 3.
+You will have 2 hours to complete Section 1 and Section 2, and an hour to complete Section 3.
 There are no breaks between the three sections.
 Sections 1 and 2 are in multiple-choice format: answers will be presented as radio button options.
 Section 3, Written Communication, is in the form of two essays: responses will be typed.

 Section 1 Critical Reasoning questions are drawn from a variety of general sources.
 The contexts in which questions are set include general interest, science and social science, with materials presented as text, diagrams and tables.
 Some questions may require basic mathematical skills.
 The emphasis is on the application of skills in reasoning and problem solving.

-Section 2 Interpersonal Understanding questions have a focus on working with and understanding people and consist of scenarios, narratives and dialogues with questions designed to assess the understanding of people; their motivations, behaviours and responses.
+Section 2 Interpersonal Understanding questions have a focus on working with and understanding people and consist of scenarios, narratives and dialogues with questions designed to assess the understanding of people and their motivations, behaviours and responses.